pelias/documentation/getting-started/002-search.md

 # Mapzen Search: Finding places

 Geospatial search, frequently referred to as geocoding, is the process of matching an address to its corresponding geographic coordinates.
-There's nothing inherent in the words we use to describe an address that conveys its location at some coordinates on earth, i.e. *[lat,lon]*.
+There's nothing inherent in the words we use to describe an address that conveys its position at some coordinates on earth, such as a latitude,longitude.
 Making the leap from text to coordinates is an intricate and challenging process.
-Lucky for you, we've done all the hard work and made it accessible though a free web service.
+Lucky for you, Mapzen has done all the hard work and made it accessible though a free web service.

 ## Build a query
 The Mapzen Search request takes the form of `https://search.mapzen.com/v1/search?api_key={your-api-key}`, where the JSON inputs inside the `{}` include search parameters such as the text to find and filtering options.
 Note that you must append your own Mapzen Search API key to the URL, following &api_key= at the end.